skip to Main Content

-Aaron and Morgan worst fears confirmed
+Doug and Sue’s worst fears confirmed

 There are different degrees of over-indebtedness, just as there are many reasons for getting into debt.
 Some people are unable to repay their debts because of COVID-19 and income interruption, unforeseen large expenses, personal difficulties, or poor money management.